27-Year-Old Linebacker – Pittsburgh Steelers

 Signed a six-year, $50 million contract with Pittsburgh that runs through the 2016 season.

-Timmons totaled five tackles (three solo) and a fumble recovery in the Steelers’ 37-27 win over the Lions on Sunday.
+Timmons totaled eight tackles (six solo) including a sack and an interception in the Steelers’ 20-7 win over the Browns on Sunday.

 To instantly reveal our fantasy analysis of every player – including Lawrence Timmons – simply subscribe now.

 |2013 Proj||27||PIT||Subscribe now to see our 2013 projections for Lawrence Timmons|

 Age is determined on September 1st of each season.